Secure Data Enclave — SDE

 FAQ

-Yes, multiple users can login at once.
-Each user receives their own SDE account and connects to a Windows Desktop via Citrix.
+Yes, multiple users can log in at once.
+Each user receives their own SDE account and connects to their Windows or Linux desktop via Citrix.

 Only the users on your project will have access to the same data.
 Each project's data storage is split among several drives, some of which are individual and some of which are shared among the project.